 Students are eligible to access training under the JobTrainer Fund regardless of any prior qualifications completed or held.
 Students are only eligible to access one JobTrainer Funded certificate or diploma course.

 Students may be able to undertake more than one “short course” (skill set) funded through the JobTrainer Fund, depending on any eligibility requirements for the short course, but cannot be enrolled in more than one subsidised short course or qualification at a time.
 Students completing a full qualification under JobTrainer will not be eligible for further qualifications or short courses.

-Enrolments under the JobTrainer program are available until close of business 30 September 2021.
-The JobTrainer program will finish by close of business 30 June 2022.
-If the course is not completed by 30 June 2022 subsequent unit enrolments may be priced at the full fee rate unless a government subsidy is applicable.
+Enrolments, and start of study, under the JobTrainer program are available until close of business 31 December 2022.
+If the course is not completed by 30 June 2023 subsequent unit enrolments may be priced at the full fee rate unless a government subsidy is applicable.
 Government subsidies require eligibility criteria to be met and are subject to change.
 For current government subsidies visit TAFE Subsidised Training.